Bluestone Mortgages Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bluestone Mortgages offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bluestone Mortgages and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I have retained an IFA concerning my remortgage because I have just won a fixed term contract of 3 years (an IT contractor).
+I have been dealing with an IFA regarding my remortgage because I have just won a fixed term contract of 3 years (I am a post doc researcher, it is the nature of my work that we have fixed term contracts).
 My contract started date this year.
-I am seeking a 5 year fixed rate deal.
-Property value £325k, I want to borrow 132K.
-I purchased the property 3 years ago for £157,000 and I currently owe 115k to Bluestone Mortgages
+I am looking for a five year fixed rate mortgage.
+Property worth £200,000, I want to borrow 132K.
+I purchased the property three years ago for 138K and I currently owe 165k to Bluestone Mortgages

 Find out how to order your redemption statement request from Bluestone Mortgages